Worried about a child?

 Clermont Family Assessment Centre

 Access to the Clermont Centre is by professional referral only.
-If you are a member of the public worried about a child's welfare please contact our Advice, Contact and Assessment Service.
+If you are a member of the public worried about a child's welfare please contact our Multi-Agency Safeguarding Hub (MASH).

 The team consists of specialist social workers and senior health professionals and includes a child and family psychiatrist and a clincial psychologist.